spencerjw10/Tortilla-lang/Documentation.md

 # Documentation
-[Intro]

 ## Comments and Whitespace
 In Tortilla, all whitespace is ignored.
-You could write you entire program in one line if you wanted to.
+You could write your entire program in one line if you wanted to.
 Spaces are needed between multiple words, but not next to operators.

 * Single-Line Comments start with #